 Long-term care planning for the surviving spouse is more critical, as she will not have her spouse to care for her.
 Some long-term care policies allow couples to pool benefits, so if benefits haven’t been used up for the first spouse to die, they can be used by the second spouse.

 Don’t be overwhelmed by the sheer amount of details to consider when planning for retirement.
 Work with a financial advisor to ensure that your plan is foolproof and covers all possible threats.
-To learn more, download our free report, 12 Keys to a Successful Retirement Strategy today.
+To learn more, download our free checklist, 12 Steps To A Successful Retirement today.
 If you need help, call my office at 770.249.7424 or email me today at email@example.com.